JHutsell/HogBoard-Rails-App/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app is a mockup version of the popular learning management system, BlackBoard©.
+It is a Harry Potter themed version, titled "HogBoard".
+It utilizes Rails, custom CSS, and Bootstrap.

-* Ruby version
+* Ruby version 2.6.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Utilizes the following gems: bootstrap, faker, bcrypt

+* Fully functional login, registration, and database.

+* Coming soon: Heroku hosting